7-solutions/frontend-assignment/README.md

 ใช้ข้อความจาก <https://dummyjson.com/users>

 - Your project must use Typescript, Typescript module, and HTTP framework (GRPC is plus)
-- tranforms JSON data from API to new data groupBy department
+- Tranforms JSON data from API to new data groupBy department
 - We encourage you to write tests, which we will give you some extra score
 - We will give you an extra score if you focus on performance.